-EDAM 5030.
-TEACHING IN THE 21ST CENTURY
+EDAM-5030.
+TEACHING IN THE 21ST CENTURY Credits: 3

-This course lays the foundation by answering the question, "Why do I need to change my instruction?"
+This course lays the foundation by answering the question, 'Why do I need to change my instruction?'
 Through this course, many learners will understand that student disinterest and poor achievement can be linked to the use of 20th century teaching strategies being used on 21st century minds.
 This course will allow learners to reflect on their current instruction in light of what 21st century students need.
 It will provide a systems view of what needs to change in the classroom and in the school system.
-The online learner will assess these needs and be introduced to the pedagogical strategies used, including inquiry, project-based learning, and differentiated instruction.

-Prerequisite course to all other courses in the MS in 21st Century Teaching & Learning.
+The online learner will assess these needs and be introduced to the pedagogical strategies used, including inquiry, project-based learning, and differentiated instruction.Prerequisite course to all other courses in the MS in 21st Century Teaching & Learning.

-EDAM 5031.
+EDAM-5031.
 ACTION RESEARCH FOR EDUCATIONAL CHANGE

 Action research is applied research educators can do within the school to improve practice, from instruction to learning.
 Knowledge and skill will be in designing action research, using both quantitative and qualitative data collection methods, to inform and improve practice.
-Prerequisite: EDAM 5030 Teaching in the 21st Century

-EDAM 5032.
-USING ASSESSMENT TO GUIDE INSTRUCTION
+EDAM-5032.
+USING ASSESSMENT TO GUIDE INSTRUCTION Credits: 3

 Using data-driven instruction to guide teaching and learning is critical in the attainment of student learning outcomes.
-Educators will learn to use assessments to plan, modify, and differentiate instruction, as well as to assess mastery of content and academic standards through the selection of appropriate content and the design of varied assessments to lead to the interpretation and application of data from multiple assessment sources. (cross-listed with ED 520).
-Prerequisite: EDAM 5030 Teaching in the 21st Century
+Educators will learn to use assessments to plan, modify, and differentiate instruction, as well as to assess mastery of content and academic standards through the selection of appropriate content and the design of varied assessments to lead to the interpretation and application of data from multiple assessment sources. (cross-listed with ED-520).

-EDAM 5033.
+EDAM-5033.
 DEVELOPING READING & WRITING ACROSS THE CURRICULUM

-This course lays the foundation by answering the question, "Why do I need to change my instruction?"
+This course lays the foundation by answering the question, 'Why do I need to change my instruction?'
 Through this course, many learners will understand that student disinterest and poor achievement can be linked to the use of 20th century teaching strategies being used on 21st century minds.
 This course will allow learners to reflect on their current instruction in light of what 21st century students need.
 It will provide a systems view of what needs to change in the classroom and in the school system.
 The online learner will assess these needs and be introduced to the pedagogical strategies used, including inquiry, project-based learning, and differentiated instruction.
-Prerequisite: EDAM 5030 Teaching in the 21st Century

-EDAM 5034.
-APPLYING ADVANCED TECHNOLOGY TO SUPPORT STANDARDS-BASED INSTRUCTION THREE CREDITS
+EDAM-5034.
+APPLYING ADVANCED TECHNOLOGY TO SUPPORT STANDARDS-BASED INSTRUCTION Credits: 3